lvchen1989/BNER/README.md

 This is a test example.

-* ./LSTMNoCharCRFMMLabeler -test example/testsample.txt -model example/demoLSTMMM50.model -output data/testLSTMMM50.output
+* ./LSTMCRFMLLabeler -test example/testsample.txt -model example/demoLSTMMM50.model -output data/testLSTMMM50.output

 -test: test set.

--model: the model used for testing. "demoLSTMMM50.model" at ["example"](JNLPBA/example) is our trained model using Bi-LSTM and Clinical embeddings(50 dim.)
+-model: the model used for testing. "demoLSTMMM50.model" at ["example"](JNLPBA/example) is our trained model using Bi-LSTM and Biomedical embeddings(50 dim.)

 -outoput: the predicted result fot the test file (["testsample.txt"](JNLPBA/example/sample.txt)) based on the model "demoLSTMMM50.model".